 Logistics, including venue and vendor sourcing, technology needs, etc., for hybrid events is a complicated matter, so there are valid reasons for inexperienced meeting planners to fear them.

-• Addressing real-time technical issues for hosts, guest speakers as well as attendees
+- Addressing real-time technical issues for hosts, guest speakers, and attendees

 Fear of Failure